Homebound workers inject life into suburban malls after downtowns empty out

 With the crucial year-end holiday shopping season looming and few shoppers expected to turn up at downtown malls, the surge in permanent store closures and bankruptcies already seen this year is likely to worsen.

-Jaap Tonckens, chief financial officer of Unibail-Rodamco-Westfield URW.AS, Europe's largest property owner, told Reuters the group is "absolutely" seeing local malls do better than downtown counterparts.
+Jaap Tonckens, chief financial officer of Unibail-Rodamco-Westfield, Europe’s largest property owner, told Reuters the group is “absolutely” seeing local malls do better than downtown counterparts.

 German mall operator ECE, which runs nearly 200 shopping centres across Europe, said that while footfall has returned to around 90% of last year’s levels in neighbourhood locations, city centre malls remain at around two-thirds.